 • Frequently wash your cat’s bedding, toys, and grooming tools.

-• Keep your cat indoors, or limit their outdoor access to reduce exposure to other animals or contamination sources.
+• Keep your cat indoors, or limit their outdoor access to reduce exposure to other animals or sources of contamination.

 Dietary Considerations